andyjwon/yoda-lang/README.md

 Exceptions

     Yoda-Lang does not use exceptions because "do or do not, there is no try."

+Typing

+    Yoda-Lang uses strong, dynamic typing.
+While those who follow the light side of the force and those who follow the dark side cannot cooperate, it is easy for the light to fall to darkness.

 ### EXAMPLES

 Yoda on the left; JavaScript on the right.